Again, you got to play golf tomorrow for the first time in a couple of weeks.

 Stay with us.

-So the phones, Justin and Brookfield, Ohio.
+To the phones, Justin in Brookfield, Ohio.

 I'm glad you called, sir.

-Next up you are.
+Next up, you are.

 Welcome to the show.

-Hey, I'm really excited about this new GOP ad, Rush.
+Hey, I'm really excited about this new GOP ad rush.

 It is a great ad.

-It's it's awesome.
+It's awesome.

 I sense that the right is starting to fight back.